MasterTech

 I HAVE 2 OF THESE!

 You thought I was kidding about all those restored B Mercs?
 Well, here's photographic proof that they exist.
 And there's a thumper and one more totally original one not in the photo.
 Look close at these, this is NOT a trick photo.
 Some have short skegs, some long.
 Some have steering bar bolts, some don't.
-These thumbnails are links to bigger scans, so place your mouse over 'em to see the real picture.
+These thumbnails are links to bigger scans, so click your mouse on 'em to see the real picture.

 20H PHOTOANOTHER 20H PHOTO

-For those of you who haven't a clue.
-This motor was developed by Mercury in 1954 as a replacement for the KG-7H "Hurricane" as the competition was fierce in class "B" racing, and they were getting beat!
+For those of you who haven't a clue, this motor was developed by Mercury in 1954 as a replacement for the KG-7H "Hurricane", as the competition was fierce in class "B" racing, and they were getting beat!
 It has a similar cranktrain to the Mark 25 service model introduced in 1955.
 However it used unique components for most of the powerhead parts, not shared with the MK25.
 Originally equipped with a Carter model "N" carburetor.

 Champion motors developed a racing "B" called the "B hot rod" that soon eclipsed the 20H, so Mercury engineering got busy and developed a revision to this motor titled "new carburetor and accessories".
 The "accessories" consisted of a new fully tuned exhaust.
 This noisy item soon earned the nickname of "thumper".
 This motor just died out with age, as the parts sources dried up, and race sites banned the noisy critters.
 The motors seen here are mostly "de-converted" with this tuner removed.
 Several are originals though.
 This model is very collectible right now, as all those old dudes (like me!) that raced 'em are wishin' they had'a saved one - -